 Village of Skokie (Community Representative)

-John Lockerby began as the Village Manager of Skokie in 2014 after serving as Assistant Village Manager for nine years.
+John Lockerby has served as the Village Manager of Skokie since 2014 after serving as Assistant Village Manager for nine years.
 Prior to coming to Skokie, John worked in the City of McHenry and Village of Woodridge.
-The Village of Skokie strives to provide high quality services and excellent customer service, and also to foster a business-friendly atmosphere that supports economic growth.
+The Village of Skokie strives to provide high quality services, excellent customer service, and foster a business-friendly atmosphere that supports economic growth.
 The Village’s vibrant, diverse business community is impressive and among the community’s assets.
+John is an active member and Past President of the Kiwanis Club of Skokie Valley.
 He lives in Skokie with his wife Kate and two children.

 District 219 Website